Sport concussion program

 If you need other mental health services, we’ll refer you to a specialist.

 If you’re looking for a holistic approach to your recovery, we have a variety of integrative medicine services that can improve concussion symptoms.
 Our doctors can help you get relief from headaches and anxiety, as well as problems with sleep and managing stress.
 The goal is to empower you in your recovery by tapping into your body’s natural healing capabilities.
-We offer acupuncture, yoga therapy and Living Well consults.
+We offer acupuncture, yoga therapy and TRIA Well consults.

 Exertion training and return-to-play